Showing Collections: 1 - 30 of 513

 Overview Includes incoming and outgoing correspondence, 1917-1920, of the company superintendent in Ashland, Maine, concerning timberland operations, estimates for wood peeled or yarded, transportation of pulpwood to the Oxford Paper Company in Rumford, Maine, and supplies ordered for various lumber camps.
 Also includes a ledger, 1932-1936, of monthly inventory sheets for equipment in storehouses in Ashland and St. John, Maine, as well as monthly wangan inventories.
 A few sheets for Washburn, Maine, are...

-Overview This collection contains information concerning the development and operation of AUB.
-Included are board meeting minutes, inter-office correspondence, publicly released official documents, AUB newsletters, informational pamphlets and postings, site evaluations, and material concerning the development of the AUB library.
+Overview This record group contains information concerning the development and operation of AUB.
+Included are board meeting minutes, inter-office correspondence, publicly released official documents, AUB newsletters and magazines, informational pamphlets and postings, accredidation and site evaluations, material concerning the development of the AUB library, and information regarding staffing, student complaints, and information for faculty.

 Identifier: SpC MS 1260